glcraft/glap/docs/PARSERS.md

 ### Description

-Model to define a input for the program command line.
+Model to define a single value input for the program command line.

 The model is based on [`Value`](UTILS.md#value).
 See this chapter to see details on value capture, Resolver and Validator.

 ## Multiple expected inputs argument